Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Generating causal graphs using LLMs

-We start with the pairwise causal relationship discovery task~\citep{hoyer2008nonlinear}.
+We start with the pairwise causal edge inference task~\citep{hoyer2008nonlinear}.
 Typically, these tasks are set up as discovering causal relations between two variables based on observed data.
 In this work, instead of relying on observed data, we directly ask large language models whether a variable causes another variable.